HeHeSheep/Turbo_TCG_codes/result_report_website/README.md

 If need to test, run service on NAS (or sth like local env).
 If really in use, put it on AWS / cloud service.

 Step 1, design static FrontEnd Template.
+(Completed) Step 1.5, write .js file
 Step 2, setting Backend Env.
 Step 3, use JavaScript to link Front End and BackEnd server Step 4,